Moggi/sdl-playground/README.md

 # sdl-playground
-Some testes made to learn SDL + OpenGL
+Some tests made to learn SDL + OpenGL

 Everything from December 2014